koenrane/KR-new-site/content/conclusion-to-reframing-impact.md

 : The paperclip-Balrog drawing contains a [Tengwar](https://en.wikipedia.org/wiki/Tengwar) inscription which reads "one measure to bind them", with "measure" in impact-blue and "them" in utility-pink.
 :
 : ![](https://assets.turntrout.com/static/images/posts/v7pzpzvi342b3svksbag.avif)

-:
-: "Towards a New Impact Measure" was the title of [the post](/towards-a-new-impact-measure) in which AUP was introduced.
+: "Towards a New Impact Measure" was the title of [the post](/towards-a-new-impact-measure) in which AUP was introduced:
 :
 : ![](https://assets.turntrout.com/static/images/posts/ynwdidys1i7yopyqerfh.avif)